oxyoriginal/rsschool-cvold/cv.md

 #

 _**Skills:**_

-Html;
+HTML

 CSS

-*JavaScript basic
+JavaScript basic

-*Github
+Github

-*Photoshop basic
+Photoshop basic

-*Illustrator
+Illustrator

 #

 _**Courses:**_

-*Retraining on the basis of higher education at Belorussian State University informatics and radiophysics in the specialty Web-programmist in progress
+Retraining on the basis of higher education at Belorussian State University informatics and radiophysics in the specialty Web-programmist in progress

-*JavaScript and Frontend delovoper in RS School in progress
+JavaScript and Frontend delovoper in RS School in progress

 #

 _**Languages:**_

 Belarusian native

 Russian native

 English pre-intermediate

 Ukrainian basic

 Polish basic